roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 **But how to find the perfect solution?**

-I would like to, furthermore, delve into the foundational concepts underpinning the most prominent scientific advancecs and RL algorithms.
+Let us delve into the foundational concepts underpinning the most prominent scientific advances in RL algorithms.

 ### 1.3.
 Reinforcement Learning in Game Theory